Siem Reap travel guide - Rusty Compass

 It makes sense to keep a few hundred US dollars spare in case there are bank or credit card problems.

-Credit cards are very widely accepted at international hotels and large shops catering to tourists.
+Credit cards are very widely accepted as are Google and Apple Pay, at international hotels and large shops catering to tourists.
 They are less widely accepted at smaller hotels, shops and restaurants.
 Many local hotels will levy a 3% charge on credit card transactions.
 Many locally run hotels do not accept American Express or Diners cards.

 International hotels usually accept all cards without surcharge.